CodeYourFuture/curriculum/org-cyf/content/guides/deployment-netlify/deploying-backends/index.md

 If your backend uses a database, set up a DATABASE_URL environment variable inside Netlify.
 This environment variable should point to your database.

 {{<note>}}
-Check the guides on your chosen database provider to see how to obtain the value of DATABASE_URL.
+Check the guides on your chosen database provider to see how to access the value of DATABASE_URL inside your application.
 {{</note>}}

-Netlify environment variables

 ## 🚀 Deploy!